-DC input power requirements for the machine are listed in Figure 5-3.
+DC input power requirements for the Disk Storage Drive are contained in Figure 5-3.
 DC power is received by the machine at TB1 located on the base plate at the rear of the machine from where it is distributed to machine components.